garciadanny/sunny_mixers/CONTRIBUTING.md

 # Contributing

+**Last updated: 12/03/2025**

 ## Overview
 The codebase is made up of HTML, CSS, and very little Javascript, and uses [Eleventy (11ty)] for static site generation.

-As of the time of this writing (12/2025), there are 5 distinct pages on the site:
+As of the time of this writing, there are 5 distinct pages on the site:
 1. The home page (aka: the index page)
 2. The mixology info page
 3. The contact page